pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 ## About hid reports

-We can get hid reports from devices via `IOHIDDeviceRegisterInputReportCallback`.<br />
+We can get hid reports from devices via `IOHIDDeviceRegisterInputReportCallback`.
 The hid report contains a list of pressed keys, so it seems suitable information to observe.

 But `Karabiner-Core-Service` does not use it in order to reduce the device dependancy.